Respiratory Illness Data

 - Test positivity rates for influenza, RSV, and COVID-19 remain low.
 However, in the past two seasons, COVID-19 test positivity has tended to rise during the summer months.
 Refer to the Respiratory Illness Dashboard for updates.

-- Overall wastewater concentrations for RSV remain minimal and COVID-19 remain low.
-Flu A and Flu B concentrations have decreased to minimal.
+- Wastewater concentrations for Influenza and COVID-19 remain minimal.
+RSV concentrations decreased from low to minimal.

 - The CDC has issued interim estimates of 2024-25 Seasonal Influenza Vaccine Effectiveness (VE) and 2024-25 COVID-19 VE, which suggest that this season’s influenza and COVID-19 vaccines were effective in preventing medically-attended illness, including hospitalization, in the US.